bhandaru/OCP311-DevOps/05-lesson-interacting.md

 5. Create an admin user and password that will allow login and see additional information:
 ```
 [root@master ~]# htpasswd -b /etc/origin/master/htpasswd admin ocpadmin
-Adding password for user admin
+Updating password for user admin
+You have new mail in /var/spool/mail/root
 ```
 A user named `admin` with the password of `ocpadmin` is now created.